 - Manny and Diego, as with the above example, weren't wearing skates in Ice Age, but struggled to stay standing whilst on a frozen lake.
 Meanwhile, Sid glided effortlessly around them in figure-eight shapes, all whilst carrying the baby.

-- In the teaser trailer for Frozen, it seems that Sven has about as much luck on ice as Bambi.
+- In the teaser trailer, it seems that Sven has about as much luck on ice as Bambi.
 He even gets his tongue stuck to the ice at one point!
 Olaf the Snowlem isn't much better.